teiler/api.teiler.io/README.md

 Everyone is invited to create their own clients.
 Here's a list of clients we know of:

 * [web.teiler.io](https://github.com/teiler/web.teiler.io) (reference implementation)

+## Contributing

+For contribution guidelines and software architectural help, see [CONTRIBUTING](CONTRIBUTING.md)